 - Boarding: A designated time when the gate agent instructs passengers with boarding passes to enter the airplane.

 - Boarding Pass: A card issued by an agent which allows you to board an airplane.

 - Confirmed: The reservation for a trip that has been verified by a reservation agent.

 - Gate Agent: The person who issues the boarding passes and checks in passengers at a departure gate.

-- Pre-Board: A procedure for boarding passengers who may need special assistance or additional time in boarding the flight prior to the boarding of the majority of passengers.
+- Pre-Board: A procedure for boarding passengers who may need special assistance or additional time in boarding the flight prior to boarding the majority of passengers.